Curt Casali Player Props: Reds vs. Red Sox

 Curt Casali At The Plate

-- In 19 games played this year, he has not gone deep.
+- He has not gone deep in his 20 games this season.

-- Casali has driven in a run in two games this season, with multiple runs batted in once.
+- Casali has picked up an RBI in two games this season, with multiple runs batted in once.

-- He has scored in four games this year (21.1%), but has had no multi-run games.
+- He has scored in four games this season (20.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.